 Brazil is by far the most successful World Cup team, with five cups wins and 73 separate victories over the years.
 There’s little wonder why they are still regarded as one of the leading teams from tournament to tournament.

 Only two teams have ever won consecutive World Cups, proving that it’s likely to be extremely hard to do!
-Only Brazil and Italy have this honour.
+Only Brazil and Italy have this honor.

 While many African teams have played and performed well at the World Cup, Cameroon stands tall amongst them all as the most prolific World Cup qualifier from the continent.